 What is HSV?

-Inaugurated by the renowned racer Tom Walkinshaw in 1987, Holden Special Vehicles (HSV) has deeply impacted the automobile sector in Australia.
-The firm, operating out of Clayton, Victoria, fine-tuned some of Holden’s best-selling models like the Commodore, Caprice, and Ute, crafting high-octane performance vehicles for local and global markets.
+Inaugurated by the renowned racer Tom Walkinshaw in 1987, Holden Special Vehicles (HSV) has had a profound impact on the Australian automotive sector.
+The firm, based in Clayton, Victoria, fine-tuned some of Holden’s best-selling models, including the Commodore, Caprice, and Ute, crafting high-octane performance vehicles for local and global markets.
 Despite halting production in 2020, the imprint of HSV’s exceptional work continues to be revered by automobile enthusiasts and staunch Holden supporters worldwide.

 1987 – 2020